London based chocolaterie founded in 1902 by Antoine Dufour

 As the years went by, new products were introduced and a second shop was opened in 2005, after more than fifty years.
 Prestat chocolate is available in stores, including: Harrods, Selfridges, Liberty, John Lewis, Wholefoods Market, Waitrose and is present in many countries around the world.

-In 2006, a production facility was opened in Park Royal, West London, which increased Prestat's production capabilities and expanded its private label offering.
+A production facility was opened in Park Royal, West London, which increased Prestat's production capabilities and expanded its private label offering.

 Thanks to this deal Prestat can access Domori's acclaimed single origin couvertures.
 This made Prestat the only sizeable UK artisan chocolatier to have complete control of the chocolate making process from tree to truffle or bean to bar.